basic4gl-guy/jump-buggy/Documentation/Racetrack/Racetrack.md

 This means:
 * You do not need to add extra vertices.
-* You can freely use box colliders, capsule colliders.
+* You do not restricted to a mesh collider.
+For example, you can use a box or capsule collider if suitable.